kitabatake/plantuml-studio-docs/README.md

 ![](./_media/markdown.png)

-- The markdown code block supporting before the version 2020.2 of this plugin has limited because customizing the markdown preview area by a plugin made possible since the version 2020.2 of the IntelliJ IDE.
+- The markdown code block supporting before the version 2020.2 of this plugin has limited because customizing the markdown preview screen by a plugin made possible since the version 2020.2 of the IntelliJ IDE.
 - Auto indentation and code formatting are not available on markdown

 <small>※ Extensions unique to this plugin, such as `puclass` and `pusequence`, are expressed as `puclass format`.</small>